PrabuddhMathur/deathclock/README.md

 # Death Clock

-A clock that counts down the seconds you have left to live
+A clock that counts down the seconds you have left to live.

 ## Description